Share On

 Giving Walter a once-over!

-*An Exam Every Six To Eight Weeks Means Daily Observations!
+*A Health Check Every Six To Eight Weeks Means Daily Observations!

-Our recommendation to conduct routine health examinations every six to eight weeks must be done in conjunction with daily observations.
+Our recommendation to conduct routine health checks every six to eight weeks must be done in conjunction with daily observations.
 Caregivers should be trained to observe animals both for behaviors that are abnormal for the species and also behaviors that are abnormal for each individual, keeping in mind issues that are common in a particular species or breed and their warning signs.
 Thoughtful observation plays a crucial role in catching health issues before they progress into more serious situations.
 You can read more about daily observation for turkey health and well-being here.

 Residents With Challenging Backgrounds